brian6484/brian6484.github.io/_posts/querydsl/2023-02-29-querydslSetting.md

 not querydsl -> cleanQuerydsl and initQuerydsl.
 I kept doing the latter but didnt do the former.

+Goood practice to1) refresh IDE and 2) gradle -> other -> compileJava
+to make QClass whenever you make changes.
+Especially refreshing IDE fug spent too much time when my code was right

 ## When QueryDSL classes are corrupted
 whenever some querydsl classes are corrupted, do a sweep clean via:
 Gradle on the right tab -> tasks -> querydsl -> the 2 buttons